 The Dutch national train system is operated by NS (Nederlandse Spoorwegen).
 There are nearly 400 stations in the country, which are served by express (Intercity) or local (Sprinter) trains.
 Over 60 Dutch cities have multiple train stations including Amsterdam (11), Rotterdam (7), Utrecht (7) and The Hague (6).

 Standard NS Intercity trains have first and second class cars; doors on the outside of the train show a ‘1’ or ‘2’ to denote the class.
 A passenger must travel in a carriage matching the ticket service they have purchased.

-Although the OV-Chipcard is used across all forms of transport in the Netherlands, a passenger must scan their card in and out when switching between different types of transportation.
+Although the OV-Chipcard is used across all forms of public transportation in the Netherlands, a passenger must scan their card in and out when switching between different modes of transportation.
 For example, a passenger whose journey includes a train segment and a tram segment must scan the card before boarding the train to start that segment of the journey (the card reader will beep once) and scan it again when departing the train to end the segment (the card reader will beep twice).
-The passenger will then scan the card again when they have boarded the tram (the card reader will beep once) and scan it a final time when exiting the tram (card reader will beep twice).
+The passenger then needs to scan the card again when they board the tram (the card reader will beep once) and scan it a final time when exiting the tram (card reader will beep twice).

-A passenger forgetting to scan out when exiting has up to 6 hours to return to the station to scan their card.
+A passenger who forgets to scan out when exiting has up to 6 hours to return to the station to scan their card.
 After that time, the passenger is charged for a full day of unlimited travel (referred to as a ‘boarding fee’).
-They can request a refund for the additional amount online after 24 hours have passed.
+They can request a refund online for this charge once 24 hours have passed.
 If the passenger has set up a ‘Mijn NS’ account, the amount is refunded to the bank account attached to the profile.
 If they do not have a ‘Mijn NS’ account, the refund must be manually loaded onto the OV-Chipcard using a yellow/blue OV-Chipcard machine at the train station.